GuillaumeDD/dialign/README.md

 Latest version: 0.1.1 (alpha)

+Latest progress of dialign involving self-repetition measures and new measures (ENTR, L, LMAX) can be found on the ['experimental' branch](https://github.com/GuillaumeDD/dialign/tree/experimental) of this repository.

 dialign is  a software that  provides automatic and generic  measures of verbal alignment in  dyadic dialogue based on  sequential pattern mining at the level of surface of text utterances.